Paroxysmisch/genome-assembly/dissertation/main.typ

 - *Longest contig length*: long contigs indicate lower fragmentation too. _Higher is better_.
 - *Genome fraction*: the percentage of the reference genome reconstructed by the assembly. _Higher is better_.
 - *NG50*: this contiguity metric is computed by first sorting contigs by length (longest to shortest), and then taking the cumulative sum of those lengths, until the sum is $>50%$ of the reference genome length.
 The length of the contig at the $50%$ threshold is the result of this metric. _Higher is better_.
-- *Number of mismatches*: the mean number of times where the nucleotide on the reference is different to that in the assembly, per $100$ @kb. _Lower is better_.
+- *Number of mismatches*: the mean number of times where the base on the reference is different to that in the assembly, per $100$ @kb. _Lower is better_.
-- *Number of indels*: the mean number of times where the assembly has either a nucleotide insertion or deletion compared to the reference, per $100$ @kb. _Lower is better_.
+- *Number of indels*: the mean number of times where the assembly has either a base insertion or deletion compared to the reference, per $100$ @kb. _Lower is better_.

 == Performance of alternative GNN layers <sec:performance_alt_gnn_layers>
 Alternative @gnn layers fail to significantly and consistently outperform the baseline @symgatedgcn model on validation overlap graphs built solely using @pacbio @hifi long-reads.
 We see from @fig:similar_validation_performance that all three models: @symgatedgcn, @gatedge, and @symgatedge exhibit comparable performance, with overlapping $95%$ confidence intervals.
 All models achieve accuracy $>80%$, with a false positive rate of $~30%$, and a false negative rate of $~10%$, across both validation chromosomes 11 and 22.